riyazathali/CustomJWTGenerator/README.md

 ### Build

-This repository contains the source code of the Custom JWT Token Generator that is used as sample in the following article:
+This repository contains the source code of the Custom JWT Token Generator with the above feature which is used as sample in the following article:

 https://docs.wso2.com/display/AM260/Passing+Enduser+Attributes+to+the+Backend+Using+JWT